eroc123/obsidian-notes/Computer Science/5 - System Software/Dynamic Link Libraries.md

 - Collection of shared library routines for Windows
 - Already compiled
-- Seperate from .exe files and linked to program during execution (runtime)
+- Separate from .exe files and linked to program during execution (runtime)
-- Are made avaliable to several programs at once saving memory.
+- Are made available to several programs at once saving memory.
-	- Only one copy of the dll has to be stored in memory, with each program being able call the
+	- Only one copy of the .dll has to be stored in memory, with each program being able call the